Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: General Methods

-\paragraph{Corpus} Throughout the paper, we use the BabyLM-strict corpus \citep{warstadt-etal-2023-findings} as our main training set.
-We use this primarily because of its tractable size (100M tokens), which allows us to (1) detect and control the instances of the target construction as well as related linguistic phenomena; and (2) train a whoppingly large amount of LMs in sufficient time.
-Since much of our experiments involve ablating constructions present in this corpus, a majority of the LMs are trained on ablated versions of BabyLM.
+Throughout, we use the BabyLM-strict corpus \citep{warstadt-etal-2023-findings} as our base training set.
+We use BabyLM-strict because of its human-realistic scale and tractable size (100M tokens), which allows us to (1) detect and control the instances of the target construction as well as related linguistic phenomena; and (2) train a large number of LMs in a reasonable timeframe.

-\paragraph{Construction Detection} We use regexes over a POS-tagged version of the BabyLM training data to detect \aann{} instances.\footnote{We use \texttt{spaCy} for getting POS-tags, see \Cref{sec:detection} for the exact details of the detection pipeline.} We detect 2,301 \aanns{} in the BabyLM corpus, \textbf{which accounts for about 0.02\% of all utterances}, making construction quite rare for learners trained on this corpus.